D

 disposition (noun) (5 of 6)

 The distribution or transfer of property or money to someone especially by bequest.
-(OD)
+(NOA)

 The transfer to the care or possession of another.
 (MW)